Tsallis entropy approach to radiotherapy treatments: Biological and physical implications

 As it was shown in \cite{Sotolongo_prl2010}, nonextensivity properties of tissue response to radiation for single doses are more noticeable for higher doses than predicted by current models.
-On the contrary, a lower dose per fraction brought out nonextensive properties for fractionated therapies.
+On the contrary, for the same total dose, a lower dose per fraction will enhance nonextensive properties in fractionated therapies.
 Indeed, for high dosage a few fractions are applied in a treatment and a change in $n$ is not required for different $\epsilon$ values.
 However, in the lower dosage case, more radiation fractions need to be applied and the $\epsilon$ parameter may become crucial.
 In this case $n$ values move away from each other for isoeffect treatments with different $\epsilon$.
 So, in order to achieve the desired therapy effects, fractionated radiotherapy must be planned for a tissue described by $\gamma$, varying $x$ according to $\epsilon$.
-This $\epsilon$ coefficient should be experimentally studied as its value tunes the annihilation dose along a radiotherapy protocol.
+The session-coupling coefficient should be experimentally studied as its value tunes the annihilation dose along a radiotherapy protocol.